Homemade Orange Marmalade Recipe

 Tips for the Best Orange Marmalade

 - Don’t let it burn!
 Make sure you stir the marmalade occasionally as it cooks to ensure it’s mixed well and not burning in the pan.
 Also, don’t forget to lower the temperature after it reaches a boil.
+If your mixture burns you will end up with a bitter marmalade.

 - Check the temperature.
 Use a candy thermometer to check if the marmalade is done.
 It should reach about 223°F before you remove it from the heat.
 If you take it off the heat too early, the consistency will not be jammy and thick.

 - Freezer test!
-If you’re unsure if your marmalade is ready, put a plate in the freezer for 15 minutes.
-Remove the plate and place a small drop of marmalade on the plate.
+If you’re unsure if your marmalade is ready, put a small plate in the freezer for 15 minutes.
+Remove the plate and place a small drop of marmalade on the frozen plate.
 If it thickens up, your marmalade is ready!

-More Jam Recipes
+More Easy Jam Recipes

 For more jam and jelly recipes, follow us on Instagram and Facebook!